Blog

 A dedicated hosting service, dedicated server, or managed hosting service is a type of web hosting in which the client leases an entire server not shared with anyone else.

-For a small business as well as big business, no matter the size, it is critical that they have an e-commerce site that maintains high performance and high security.
+For small businesses as well as big businesses, no matter the size, they must have an e-commerce site that maintains high performance and high security.
 If they don’t, then they will likely lose customers and profits.

-Businesses use dedicated servers (from web site) because it’s the best option for large-scale operations.
-However, small businesses can also take advantage of a dedicated server if their profits are high enough to warrant their use
+Businesses use dedicated servers (for websites) because it’s the best option for large-scale operations.
+However, small businesses can also take advantage of a dedicated server if their profits are high enough to warrant their use.

-A dedicated server gives full control of whatever you want to add.
-There are no restrictions barring the use of customized-commerce software packages and background processes.
+A dedicated server gives you full control of whatever you want to add.
+There are no restrictions barring the use of customized commerce software packages and background processes.
 Dedicated servers often have the option of providing a data backup service for an extra fee.

-This is possible for dedicated servers, but rarely for shared hosting (for web site).
-If your business was down for a day or two, you would probably end up losing a handful of customers that are used to making frequent recurring purchases.
+This is possible for dedicated servers, but rarely for shared hosting (for website).
+If your business was down for a day or two, you would probably end up losing a handful of customers who are used to making frequent recurring purchases.
 This would be a terrible thing, especially if it happens more often than once in a while.

 How to configure cPanel backup